Surrogacy Can Be An Orphan Maker

 - How do you set the price for your GoFundMe account, what exactly is the value of her life and how did you determine that?

-- What is your agency’s policy around informing surrogates of the serious health risks, especially in the case of a woman who has had at least 3 of her own children and is embarking upon her third surrogacy pregnancy, compounding these risks to her poor body?
+- What is your agency’s policy around informing surrogates of the serious health risks, especially in the case of a woman who has had at least three of her own children and is embarking upon her third surrogacy pregnancy, compounding these risks to her poor body?

-- Does your agency or did the intended parents carry a life insurance policy and if not, why not.
+- Does your agency or did the intended parents carry a life insurance policy, and if not, why not?
 And if so, for how much?

 - What is your obligation to the orphans left behind?